 My work seems to follow me wherever I go–even when I am on vacation.
 It’s probably because I love what I do, and I love farm machinery.

-So it really shouldn’t have been a surprise while walking around the Porsche museum in Stuttgart, Germany, that I got up close to a tractor… a Porsche tractor.
+So it really shouldn’t have been a surprise while walking around the Porsche museum in

 “Ferdi” Porsche started designing a tractor in the early 1930s.
 Porsche began to manufacture tractors in 1934 and continued until the early ‘60s.
 The company’s models included: Porsche Type 110; Porsche AP Series; Porsche Junior; Porsche Standard; Porsche Super; Porsche Master; Porsche 312; Porsche 108F; and Porsche R22.